git-artes/gr-tempest/README.md

 *A*: This is a problem with using Cmake with a version >= 3, which is installed in Ubuntu 16, for instance.
 The good news is that you may ignore all these warnings.

 *Q*: It is not compiling.
 What's the problem?
 *A*: Again, you should read carefully the errors.
 Again, it's most probably a missing library, for instance log4cpp (in Ubuntu liblog4cpp5-dev).
 If the problem is with the API of GNU Radio, you should update it.
-I've tested gr-tempest with GNU Radio 3.7.11.
+I've tested gr-tempest with several versions of GNU Radio.
 Finally, if it complains about the random number generator, you have to compile using the -std=c++11 flag.

 *Q*: I got the following error: "ModuleNotFoundError: No module named 'tempest'".
 What's wrong?